arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 * **Free Plan**
 * **School Plan**

-By default any new user who created an Arduino account has access to Arduino Cloud with a *Free Plan*.
+By default, any new user who created an Arduino account has access to Arduino Cloud with a *Free Plan*.

 ## Free Plan